 - Spanish

-These are all very commonly-learned foreign languages, which make it a great option for many language learners.
+These are all very commonly learned foreign languages, which makes it a great option for many language learners.

 Yabla review: getting started